 Selenium is a natural element found in low amounts in the Earth’s crust.
-Even though our diet is usually void of selenium, deficiency is not very common because some people do not process it well.
-Deficiency does seem common among people with compromised immune systems and issues that go along with that, which includes auto-immune, IBS, allergies, etc. Selenium deficiency is commonly found when people have HIV, Crohn’s disease, Grave’s disease and Hashimoto’s disease.
-Overdose can be common when people have gene expressions such as MTHFR due to the body not being able to physically process the selenium as part of an important detox phase.
+Deficiency seems common among people with compromised immune systems or related conditions like auto-immune, IBS, allergies, HIV, Crohn’s disease, Grave’s disease and Hashimoto’s disease.
+Overdose can be common when people have gene expressions or do not methylate well, due to the body not being able to physically process the selenium as part of an important detox phase.

 Selenium and iodine